-Acoustic-Electric guitars come in almost every form in which you can buy an acoustic guitar.
+The Acoustic-Electric guitar (also known as the electro acoustic guitar) comes in almost every form in which you can buy an acoustic guitar.
 They are effectively regular acoustic guitars fitted with pickups, an output jack, a preamp, and in some cases built in EQ and tuners (not to be confused with hybrid guitars which are between an electric and acoustic).

 The most common pickup types found in acoustic-electric guitars are piezo-electric.
-Rather than using the electromagnetic field generated by strings moving over magnets, piezo pickups use the vibrations of the strings directly.
+Rather than using the electromagnetic field generated by strings moving over magnets, piezo pickups use the vibrations of the strings directly which tends to result in the most authentic sound for an electro acoustic guitar.
 Because they don’t require magnetism, they can even be used with nylon strung guitars.

-When you’re playing acoustic-electric guitar plugged in, you can also plug into effects pedals just like you can with a solid body electric guitar.
+When you’re playing an electro acoustic guitar plugged in, you can also plug into effects pedals just like you can with a solid body electric guitar.
 This is particularly useful for solo artists who use looper pedals to play rhythm for themselves while they solo over the top.

 The electric guitar was invented back in the early 1930s and is said to have been developed by Mr. Paul Tutmarc.
 As music evolved, more emphasis was placed on the guitar within bands, and in order to cut through the mix they needed to be amplified.